 - Rehabilitation treatments

-Make sure to hold on to receipts from all out-of-pocket expenses.
-A cerebral palsy attorney will total up all your damages and assign a value to it to be used in negotiations.
+Be sure to hold on to receipts for all out-of-pocket expenses.
+An attorney will total your damages and assign a value to them for negotiation.

-When you hire a cerebral palsy lawyer in Florida, you get assistance with investigating your case, collecting evidence, and getting an expert witness to testify that medical malpractice took place.
-A legal team will support your claim and push for fair compensation.
+When you hire one of our attorneys, you get assistance with investigating your case, collecting evidence, and finding an expert witness to testify that medical malpractice occurred.
+A legal team will support your claim and push for maximum compensation.

 Evaluating Your Claim